COVID-19

 Counseling & Psychological Services (CAPS) are available by calling (858) 534-3755.
 More information is available on the CAPS website.

-What Should I do if my Roommate/Suitemate Tests Positive for COVID-19?
+What Should Students Do if Their Roommate/Suitemate Tests Positive for COVID-19?

-If your roommate or other close contact tests positive, it is recommended that you monitor for symptoms and wear a mask around others.
-If you become symptomatic, it is recommended that you test yourself for COVID-19.
+If a student’s roommate or other close contact tests positive, it is recommended that the student monitor for symptoms and wear a mask around others.
+If the student becomes symptomatic, it is recommended to test for COVID-19.

 There are no isolation housing spaces or isolation housing options available on-campus.
-If you prefer not to stay in your room while your roommate is sick, you can stay with local friends or relatives.
+If a student prefers not to stay in their room while their roommate is sick, students can stay with local friends or relatives.
+Local hotels are also available but will be at the student’s own cost.

 COVID-19 Safety Tips

-Individuals should assess their personal health status as well as that of those they live with or will be spending time with, and integrate healthy behaviors into their daily activities.
+Individuals should assess their personal health status as well as that of those they live with or will be spending time with.
+Based on their situation and environment, students can integrate a variety of healthy behaviors into their daily activities.

 Vaccination

 All students should take precautions to protect against getting sick, such as getting the COVID-19 vaccine and updated booster.
-Moreover, UCSD Health Services strongly encourages all members of the University community to follow vaccine recommendations adopted by the Center for Disease Control (CDC) and the California Department of Public Health (CDPH).
+Moreover, SHS strongly encourages all members of the University community to follow vaccine recommendations adopted by the Center for Disease Control (CDC) and the California Department of Public Health (CDPH).

 Masking